-A physiotherapist will visit you regularly after surgery.
-These visits are to help you with breathing and leg exercises.
-Even when you are in bed you will be encouraged to move your legs and do deep breathing exercises at least once an hour to help prevent clots and chest infections.
-On the day after surgery the physio or nurse will help you get out of bed and take you for a short walk.
-These walks will become more frequent and longer as you get better.
+For the first few hours after surgery, while you are in bed, you will be encouraged to move your legs and do deep breathing exercises at least once an hour.
+On the day after surgery the physiotherapist or nurse will help you get out of bed and move around.